 No. There is no need to have both first and second trimester maternal serum screening.

 What’s the difference between maternal serum screening and percept (Non-Invasive Prenatal Testing NIPT)

-Both NIPT and maternal serum screening offer high quality screening options to determine if a pregnancy has an increased chance of a chromosome disorder such as Down syndrome. percept (NIPT) is a more accurate screening test than maternal serum screening for the indicated chromosome conditions but it is also more expensive.
+Both NIPT and maternal serum screening offer high quality screening options to determine if a pregnancy has an increased chance of a chromosome disorder such as Down syndrome. percept (NIPT) is a more accurate screening test than maternal serum screening* but it is also more expensive.
 Maternal serum screening still provides a highly accurate screening test and can provide additional information about the health of the pregnancy, in particular, the risk of early-onset pre-eclampsia.

-Because maternal serum screening has a lower cost and is partially covered by Medicare, many women choose to have Combined First Trimester Screening (CFTS) first, then follow up with percept (NIPT) if they get a ‘screen positive’ result.
+Because maternal serum screening has a lower cost and is partially covered by Medicare, many women choose to have Combined First Trimester Screening (CFTS) first, then follow up with NIPT if they get a ‘screen positive’ result.